 Felix Preston is a senior research fellow and deputy research director in the Energy, Environment and Resources Department at Chatham House.
 He has published on issues spanning low-carbon transition, green innovation, resource governance, and low-probability high-impact events.
-He has a long-standing research interest in sustainable transition in China, and facilitated the first China-UK Forum on Reform and Innovation in 2015.
+He has a long-standing research interest in sustainable transition in China, and facilitates the China-UK Bilateral Forum on Reform and Innovation.
 Prior to joining Chatham House, Felix worked as a senior consultant at AEA Energy and Environment.